Match Community Day Team

 Jocelyn Goodwin | English learners director

-Before becoming Assistant Principal, Ms. Goodwin was the Language and Literacy Director at MCD.
-Prior to this, she taught for 11 years spanning many grade levels, including K-4 Special Education, Preschool, Kindergarten, First Grade, and most recently Second Grade.
+Ms. Goodwin has taught for 11 years spanning many grade levels, including K-4 Special Education, Preschool, Kindergarten, First Grade, and most recently Second Grade.
 She began her teaching career with the Merrimack Valley YMCA where she taught for 2 years.
 She then continued teaching in the Lawrence Public Schools for 3 more years.
-After moving to NYC, Jocelyn taught at Excellence Boys in Brooklyn, NY for 4 years, which is part of Uncommon Schools.
+After moving to NYC, Jocelyn taught at Excellence Boys in Brooklyn, NY for 4 years.
 When she moved back to Boston, she helped found Match Community Day.
-She taught for Match for 2 years before moving out of the classroom.
+She taught at Match for 2 years before moving out of the classroom.
 Jocelyn holds a Bachelor of Science in Communication Sciences & Disorders (Speech Language Pathology & Audiology) from Syracuse University and a Master of Science degree in Language and Literacy Education (Reading Specialist Program) from Wheelock College.
 In her spare time, she is a licensed Zumba Instructor who teaches Zumba for adults and Zumba Kids/Kids Jr. to EVERY scholar at her school.
 She also dances on a dance team in Boston called “Boston Touch.”
 This dance team performs bachata, a popular dance from the Dominican Republic, at many local venues.

 megan hassey i 2nd grade teacher